russell-n/theape/arachneape/plugins/quartermaster.rst

                 self._aoeu = Aoeu
             return self._aoeu

 The reason for the use of properties was so that if a specific class wasn't needed it wouldn't be imported.
 This worked okay as a quick hack, but as the classes piled up it quickly became too large (and it is just too inelegant).
-My attempt at using naming conventions (having all modules and classes have the same suffix) was still-born as I got randomly asked to work on something else, but even as I was implementing it it seemed too inflexible.
-Yapsy seems like it would work, but having to dig through the API and do experiments to figure out how to get it working was too much work for the limited use I want out of it.
-So, my solution here is to use the python standard library and a common base-class to create a primitive self-discovering plugin manager (the QuarterMaster).
+My attempt at using naming conventions (having all modules and classes have the same suffix) seemed too inflexible and clumsy.
+Yapsy seems like it would work, but having to dig through the API and do experiments to figure out how to get it working was proving to be too much work for the limited use I wanted out of it.
+So my solution here is to use the python standard library and a common base-class to create a primitive self-discovering plugin manager (the `QuarterMaster`).
 It will do file-discovery within the plugins directory to find candidate files, import their contents, then check to see which ones inherit from the :ref:`BasePlugin <base-plugin>`.

 Gathering Files
 ~~~~~~~~~~~~~~~